-(a) Partner represents and warrants that it, its employees, and any party acting on its behalf will comply with all applicable laws and regulations under or in relation to this Agreement or any other agreement with a company of the Siemens group worldwide, including, without limitation, any laws and regulations relating to anticorruption, anti-money laundering, antitrust, export control, taxation or any criminal law, rule, or regulation.
+(a) Partner represents and warrants that it, its employees, and any party acting on its behalf will comply with all applicable laws and regulations under or in relation to this Agreement or any other agreement with a company of the Siemens group anywhere in the world, including, but not limited to, any laws and regulations relating to anticorruption, anti-money laundering, antitrust, export control, taxation or any criminal law, rule, or regulation.

 (b) Partner represents and warrants that no portion of its compensation, reimbursement, or any other benefit including discounts under or in relation to this Agreement is, has been or shall be, directly or indirectly, including through any third party, offered, promised, or guaranteed, granted, given, or paid, to any person for illegal purposes.

-(d) Partner represents and warrants that, except as disclosed in writing and specified in the Compliance Disclosure Exhibit attached as an exhibit to the Execution Form (as may be updated by the parties from time to time), neither Partner nor any of its directors, officers, and employees who may perform tasks under this Agreement has a relationship with any person(s) who are in a position to directly or indirectly affect or influence the award of business or other advantages to any party to and under this Agreement nor any of the aforementioned has been or is charged with unlawful conduct under the criminal laws of the applicable jurisdiction.
+(d) Partner represents and warrants that, except as disclosed in writing and specified in the Compliance Disclosure Exhibit attached as an exhibit to the Execution Form (as may be updated by the parties from time to time), neither Partner nor any of its directors, officers, and employees who may perform tasks under this Agreement has a relationship with any person(s) who are in a position to directly or indirectly affect or influence the award of business or confer other advantages to any party to and under this Agreement, and none of the aforementioned has been or is charged with unlawful conduct under the criminal laws of the applicable jurisdiction.

 (e) Partner represents and warrants that it takes appropriate measures (e.g. communication and training) to ensure compliance with this Section 11 by Partner and all of its directors, officers, and employees who may perform tasks under this Agreement.

-(f) If, during the term of this Agreement, Partner becomes aware that any of the representations and warranties set forth in this Section 11 are no longer true and correct, Partner must notify the other party in writing within latest 10 days.
+(f) If, during the term of this Agreement, Partner learns or suspects that any of the representations and warranties set forth in this Section 11 are no longer true and correct, Partner must notify the other party in writing within latest 10 days.
 Such notification shall be without prejudice to any right of Siemens under this Agreement.

 If applicable, the compensation to be received or retained by Partner, including any reimbursement of costs and expenses to Partner shall be as described in the Agreement.
-Partner represents and warrants that each bank account named to Siemens by Partner for all payments to be effected in connection with this Agreement is held in its name and solely for its account.
+Partner represents and warrants that each bank account provided to Siemens for purposes of payments to Partner for all payments under this Agreement is held exclusively in its name and solely for its account.
 Unless otherwise agreed to in writing by Siemens, all payments to Partner shall be paid directly to the named bank account via an electronic banking arrangement.
 Siemens will only make electronic payments to an account in the country in which Partner has its principal place of business or in which the tasks under this Agreement are performed.
 Prior to receiving any such compensation, Partner shall submit to Siemens on a quarterly basis an invoice showing a calculation of all compensation earned during the immediately preceding quarter and a detailed statement of the tasks performed under this Agreement and expenses to be reimbursed by Partner during the applicable period, including sufficient documentation.
-In no event will Siemens make any payment or reimburse any expenses that are not lawful and legally compliant.
+Under no circumstances will Siemens make any payment or reimburse any expenses that are unlawful and/or legally non-compliant.

 If a breach of one or more of Partner’s obligations, representations or warranties specified in this Agreement is reasonably identified, Siemens shall be entitled to claim reimbursement for the costs of a retained audit company from Partner.

 (d) Partner agrees to fully cooperate in any audit that may be conducted during normal business hours.
-Siemens will provide to Partner a written notice of an intended audit ten (10) days in advance of such audit.
-Once such notice is provided, Partner must make available to Siemens, or a third party retained by Siemens, any and all documents described in this Section 11.3 as well as evidence of fulfillment of its obligations under Section 11.1(e).
-Partner shall also make available for interviews, if requested by Siemens, all persons within the control of Partner who performed tasks or incurred expenses, or are otherwise knowledgeable with regard to such tasks or expenses.
+Siemens will provide to Partner a written notice of an intended audit ten (10) days in advance.
+Once such notice is provided, Partner must make available to Siemens, or a third party retained by Siemens, all documents described in this Section 11.3 and evidence to establish its fulfillment of its obligations under Section 11.1(e).
+Partner shall also make available for interviews, all persons within the control of Partner who performed tasks, incurred expenses, or are otherwise knowledgeable with regard to such tasks or expenses.